realnimish/avalanche-amm/README.md

 cd avalanche-amm
 npm install --save ethers@5.4.7 react-icons@4.3.1
 ```
-Create a new directory `components` inside `src` directory, where we will be keeping all our React components, using the following command :
+Create a new directory `components` inside the `src` directory, where we will be keeping all our React components, using the following command :
 ```bash
 mkdir ./src/components
 cd ./src/components